Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State Performance Insights

-- The Sun Devils are outscoring opponents by 1.9 points per game with a +13 scoring differential overall.
-They put up 67.3 points per game (317th in college basketball) and give up 65.4 per contest (64th in college basketball).
+- The Sun Devils average 67.3 points per game (317th in college basketball) while allowing 65.4 per contest (64th in college basketball).
+They have a +13 scoring differential overall and outscore opponents by 1.9 points per game.

-- Arizona State falls short in the rebound battle by an average of 6.2 boards.
-It is collecting 33.7 rebounds per game (165th in college basketball) compared to its opponents' 39.9 per contest.
+- Arizona State comes up short in the rebound battle by an average of 6.2 boards.
+It is grabbing 33.7 rebounds per game (164th in college basketball) compared to its opponents' 39.9 per contest.

-- The Sun Devils average 84 points per 100 possessions on offense (336th in college basketball), and give up 81.7 points per 100 possessions (35th in college basketball).
+- The Sun Devils rank 336th in college basketball with 84 points scored per 100 possessions, and 35th in college basketball defensively with 81.7 points conceded per 100 possessions.

-- Arizona State has committed 3.6 fewer turnovers per game than its opponents, averaging 10.7 (96th in college basketball action) while forcing 14.3 (66th in college basketball).
+- Arizona State wins the turnover battle by 3.6 per game, committing 10.7 (96th in college basketball) while its opponents average 14.3.

 SMU Performance Insights

 - The Mustangs are outscoring opponents by 12.4 points per game, with a +112 scoring differential overall.
-They put up 74.4 points per game (189th in college basketball) and allow 62 per outing (22nd in college basketball).
+They put up 74.4 points per game (189th in college basketball) and give up 62 per contest (21st in college basketball).

-- SMU wins the turnover battle by 1.6 per game, committing 11.6 (163rd in college basketball) while its opponents average 13.2.
+- SMU has come up on top in the turnover battle by 1.6 per game, committing 11.6 (163rd in college basketball) while forcing 13.2 (108th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.